mk110000/CMOR-438-Spring-2025/Supervised Learning/Random Forests/README.md

 ## Goal

 The goal is to build and evaluate a **Random Forest model** to predict diabetes using patient data.
 The dataset is balanced using **SMOTE**, the model is trained, and its performance is assessed through accuracy and other metrics.
 It also identifies and visualizes the **most important features** used in the predictions.

----

-## Instructions to Reproduce Results

-1. Open this code in **Google Colab**.
-2. Upload your **CSV file** (must include a `"diabetes"` column).
-3. Run each code cell step-by-step.
-   The model will:
-   - Balance the data
-   - Train a **Random Forest classifier**
-   - Evaluate predictions
-   - Show which features were most important in the decision-making process